Analytical Treatment of Noise-Suppressed Klein Tunneling in Graphene with Possible Implications for Quantum-Dot Qubits: Conclusion

 In this work, we study tunneling across a noisy barrier whose height fluctuates in time according to Gaussian white noise.
 By averaging over noise realizations within the Lindblad formalism, we recast the problem as an effective stationary scattering problem.
 This reformulation removes the need for computationally expensive numerical simulations and allows us to derive analytical expressions for the tunneling probabilities.

-First, we studied tunneling for a non-relativistic Schr\"odinger particle.
+First, we studied tunneling for a non-relativistic particle as described by the Schr\"odinger equation.
 We found that the noisy barrier induces a complex wave vector, leading to exponential decay in transmission.
 For non-zero noise, the sum of reflection and transmission coefficients $T+R$ saturates at a value $\leq 1$, and the missing part of the incoming flux is absorbed.
 Therefore, the Schr\"odinger case provides a useful minimal example of how noise can induce dissipation in a tunneling scenario.

 Second, we applied the density matrix formalism to investigate the impact of noise on tunneling in graphene.
 The results show that averaging over noise realizations again leads to damping within the barrier region, resulting in an exponentially decaying transmission coefficient even at normal incidence.
 In other words, we were able to suppress Klein tunneling.
 Our findings suggest that the strongest absorption, interpreted as the loss of coherent flux near the barrier, can serve as a control knob for electron transport in graphene.